 Multisensor Precipitation Estimator (MPE) data were collected from the National Oceanic and Atmospheric Administration (NOAA) National Weather Service (NWS) Advanced Hydrologic Prediction Service (AHPS).
 The MPE is an interactive software tool within the Advanced Weather Interactive Processing System that integrates rain gauge and satellite rainfall estimates with radar-only estimates and creates high-resolution gridded rainfall products at 4 km2 (Fulton, 2005).
 Each day during the study period were extracted in a batch using wget, a free utility tool for non-interactive downloading from the Web, through a script written in Python 2.7.
 These shapefiles were renamed and clipped within the boundaries of Texas in ArcGIS using a code constructed in Model Builder.

-Eight-day Aqua MODIS Land Surface Temperature (LST) MYD11A2 datasets and sixteen-day Terra MODIS Normalized Difference Vegetation Index (NDVI) MOD13Q1 was extracted from NASA’s Earth Observing System Data and Information System (EOSDIS) for the study period by separate python scripts shared by the Texas Disasters Summer 2015 team at the John C. Stennis Space Center (SSC) in which we modified.
+Eight-day Aqua MODIS Land Surface Temperature (LST) MYD11A2 datasets and sixteen-day Terra MODIS Normalized Difference Vegetation Index (NDVI) MOD13Q1 was extracted from NASA’s Earth Observing System Data and Information System (EOSDIS) for the study period by separate python scripts shared by the Texas Disasters Summer 2015 team at the John C. Stennis Space Center (SSC) which we modified.
 MODIS was given preference by the team as it is capable of operating with 36 spectral bands that capture 250, 500 and 1000 meter resolutions.
 This is the highest number of spectral bands of any global coverage moderate resolution imager (Justice et al., 2002).
 With Terra descending by late morning and Aqua ascending in the early afternoon, the latter was selected to provide LST readings due to the greater impact of higher temperatures later in the day on vegetation and soil moisture (Savtchenko, 2004).

 Data from NASA’s recently launched Soil Moisture Active Passive (SMAP) satellite were unavailable to use during this term.
 To conduct soil moisture calculations, the Texas Water Resources team relied on the North American Land Data Assimilation System (NLDAS-2) as a model for securing soil moisture values.
 NLDAS-2 was chosen because of its frequent use by the Climate Prediction Center (CPC) for their seasonal drought outlooks and monthly briefings.
 Moreover, several authors of the US Drought Monitor (USDM) have referenced the NLDAS-2 soil moisture and total runoff percentiles in past analyses.
 The NLDAS-2 may incorporate one of four different land surface models (LSMs), whose purpose is to accurately reproduce observed water and energy fluxes (Xia, 2012).
 All four of these models include direct evaporation from bare soil, transpiration from vegetation, evaporation of interception, and snow sublimation.
 However, the processing of the models vary in vegetation phenology, canopy resistance parameters, and their root profiles.
 For the intentions of this project, the Noah 2.8 model was chosen as it offers four layers and the most layers of the four models, with a spatial thickness of 100 cm in forested and non-forested regions that encompasses the root zone.
 Therefore, NLDAS-2 NOAH0125 Version 2 monthly archived files for the study period were downloaded from The Goddard Earth Sciences Data Information Services Center (GESDISC).